rupumped/rupumped.github.io/README.md

 ## Mobile-Friendly
 Google's [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) certifies my personal website as mobile-friendly.
 Flexboxes and CSS `@media` at-rules ensure all content adapts to smaller screens.

+## AI-Unfriendly
+My homepage includes hidden links to a [Sarracen.ai](https://github.com/rupumped/sarracen.ai/) tarpit defense system.
+Well-behaved bots will avoid the `/tarpit/` directory, and aggressive AI scrapers will fall into an infinite maze of synthetic garbage text.

 ## Optimized for Search Engines
 The pages' HTML heads are complete, the parent directory includes a sitemap and a `robots.txt` file, and my content has been checked and approved by an array of PageRank-style SEO tools, including [Google Search Console](https://search.google.com/search-console/about).